kuzzleio/kuzzle-challenges/applicative-join.md

  - Understand client need from basic spec
  - Use vendor SDK
  - Ability to find information in documentation
- - Basic usage of Elasticsearch API
+ - Know basic usage of Elasticsearch API
- - Arguments over advantages and limits of a solution
+ - Argument over advantages and limits of a solution

 Some key words that interests us: developer experience, KISS, clean code, maintainability